 The course comprises 96 points structured into three parts: Part A. Advanced preparatory units (24 points), Part B. Core units (48 points) and Part C. Application units (24 points).

-The course progression mapcourse progression map (http://www.monash.edu.au/pubs/2017handbooks/maps/map-d6006.pdf) will assist you to plan to meet the course requirements, and guidance on unit enrolment for each semester of study.
+The course progression mapcourse progression map (http://www.monash.edu.au/pubs/2019handbooks/maps/map-d6006.pdf) provides guidance on unit enrolment for each semester of study.

 Units are 6 credit points unless otherwise stated.